Panoramic Views Galleries

-The reason for this is that a panoramic image taken the more traditional way requires a number of images to be assembled, or 'sewn together', with software, meaning those images need to be taken in succession with manual hand movements turning the camera from left to right or vice versa.
+The reason for this is that a panoramic image taken the more traditional way requires a number of images to be assembled, or 'sewn together' with software, meaning those images need to be captured in succession with manual hand movements turning the camera from left to right or vice versa.
 These movements oblige time intervals which, no matter how small, see inevitable changes of details in motion.
-Imperfections caused by movement can be remedied, i.e. wave movement with irregularities, but more often than not, it's too difficult to create a natural feel.
+Imperfections caused by movement can be remedied, i.e. waves with irregularities but, more often than not, it's too difficult to create a natural feel.

-Grey skies are also a problem: the software isn't up to the task of pinpointing enough elements to build the result.
-Also, the lower sun in fresher months often compromises outcomes from the beginning by forcing too much white light into one side of a multi-shot image; selecting exposure before shooting becomes complicated since the result could easily be an over exposed left side followed by a pitch black right.
+Grey skies are also difficult: the software isn't up to the task of pinpointing enough elements to build the result.
+Also, the lower sun in fresher months often compromises outcomes from the beginning by forcing too much white light into one side of a multi-shot image; selecting exposure before shooting becomes complicated since the result could easily be an over-exposed left side followed by a pitch-black right.

 That said, I've enjoyed many occasions with the gear: climbing vertically several meters, getting stuck midway and having to grip onto thorns to reach a vantage point comes to mind, or leapfrogging over a chain of spine-like boulders on the top of a mountain with steep descents on either side.

-At a recent exhibition of mine on Ios, the former director of a top museum in Athens and famous Greek archaeologist complimented the panoramic pictures on display particularly for their beauty and details, which I appreciated, of course.
+At an exhibition I had on Ios, the late Professor Angelos Deliveries, former director of the Benaki Museum in Athens and a prominent archaeologist complimented the panoramic pictures on display particularly for their details and chronological value, which I appreciated, naturally.

 See the Panoramic Views of Ios gallery

 and from Sikinos